bscriver123/grouplang-secretary-bot/README.md

 ### Integration with Async Workflows

-To effectively incorporate asynchronous execution into your workflow, follow these steps to use `asyncio.gather` for managing multiple tasks:
+To efficiently incorporate asynchronous execution into your workflow, follow these steps:

-1. **Import the asyncio Module**: Ensure you have imported the `asyncio` module in your script.
+1. **Import the asyncio Module**: Ensure you have the `asyncio` module imported in your script.

-2. **Define Async Functions**: Make sure the functions you want to run concurrently are defined as async functions.
+2. **Define Async Functions**: Define the functions you want to run concurrently as async functions.

 3. **Utilize asyncio.gather**: Use `asyncio.gather` to run multiple async functions concurrently.
-Here's an example:
+Here’s an example:

    ```python
    import asyncio